-With endless open land, dramatic coastlines and otherworldly landscapes to explore, it’s no huge surprise that Australia has become one of the top 4WD destinations in the world.
-And while it’s all too easy to overestimate your abilities and underestimate the conditions, what may seem like inconsequential road trip details are typically what get the majority of people into trouble down the line.
+With endless open land, dramatic coastlines and otherworldly landscapes to explore, it’s no surprise that Australia has become one of the top 4WD destinations in the world.
+And while it’s all too easy to overestimate your abilities and underestimate the conditions, what may seem like smaller road trip details are typically what get the majority of people into trouble down the line.

 This month, we are exploring some of the best ways to ensure you are fully prepared for a great experience in Australia with the latest and greatest 4WD tips.

 Prep Your 4WD Vehicle